MorganKryze/ConsoleAppVisuals/docs/articles/started.md

 # Getting started

-> [!TIP]
-> Before doing anything, I recommend you to take a quick look around to the [source code](https://github.com/MorganKryze/ConsoleAppVisuals) or the [documentation](https://morgankryze.github.io/ConsoleAppVisuals/api/ConsoleAppVisuals.html).

 ## Outline

 Welcome to the docs, here you will find all the information you need to use this library.